JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 - A client-side map editor that uses existing 2D and 3D map APIs (such as [Google Maps](https://www.google.com/maps) and [Google Earth](https://www.google.com/intl/en/earth/)) and allows you to create the map in the standard.
 - A server-side renderer that converts the standard into a web viewer that renders the created map.
 - The web viewer that presents the created map on the client side, a simplified version (without editing tools) of the map editor.

-This milestone is expected to be reached in Q2 2024.

 Tasks | Where | Who